 - The month of Ramadan is the most important in the Islam calendar.

-- Ramadan dates back several thousands of years to the seventh century.
+- The history of Ramadan dates back several thousands of years to the seventh century.

 - Several historically significant events in Islam occurred during the month of Ramadan.